 Figure 5 above shows the classification of labeling types [32].
 For retrospective labeling (1C, 2C, 3C), data from supporting documentation (e.g., radiology reports), medical information systems, electronic health records, etc. can be used.
 An example of retrospective labeling is metadata generated automatically during the examination, which is stored in the source data.
-The obvious advantage of retrospective labeling is saving time of medical professionals as most of the preparations is done by the data scientist.
+An obvious advantage of retrospective labeling is its time-efficiency as it is the data scientist, not the doctor, who does most of the preparations.